albertoomarino/FreeRTOS-RMScheduling/README.md

-# Computer architectures and operating systems
+# Computer Architectures and Operating Systems

 ## Table of Contents